Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 Ergonomics is an essential factor for me.
 During long rides, shifters must fit well in my hands to prevent bruising and make the ride more comfortable.

 Previous SRAM Rival sets had bulky levers, but the latest Rival levers are slimmer.
+SRAM trickled down the technology from RED to Rival (and Force).
 The same applies to 105.
-Rival is slightly bulkier than 105, but both fit well.

 Winner: It’s a draw